JustinMul/Calculator/README.md

 You may also see any lint errors in the console.

 ## PLEASE NOTE
-This project was created without a backend & database, meaning the login and calculator history is only temporary and all data will be reset upon reload the application
+This project was created without a backend & database, meaning the login and calculator history is only temporary and all data will be reset upon reloading the application

 ### `npm test`